mono-koto/build-with-pyusd/docs/smart-contract/02-first-contract.md

 # Solidity Contract

-Le'ts look at the first steps of creating a smart contract using Solidity.
-We'll be using the Foundry development toolkit to scaffold our project and run tests.
+We already used Foundry to initialize our projects.
+Now we'll write some code.

 ## Create a new smart contract